tgroshon/criticalgamemastery.com/src/content/posts/july-article-world-building-part-1.md

 The Theme of your world will set the stage to determine what is to come.
 Sometimes, you can set a single, overarching Theme to govern the world, and have smaller, branching Themes that create variety between nations and regions.

-Dirk is a very big fan of his 3-5 Rule.
+Dirk is a very big fan of his "3-5 Rule."
 This is a good place to apply it.
-When setting the groundwork for my world, I know that he uses the following format, which I think is a great place to start:
+When setting the groundwork for his worlds I know that he uses the following format, which I think is a great place to start:

 - 1 World Theme
 - 2-4 Regional Themes that are opposites or somewhat contradicting to one another.